abhishekrai43/fileviewerplus/README.md

 • Smart Cleanup Suggestions
 • PIN-Protected Vault
 • 1-Click Vault Backup to Google Drive
-• Restore Vault from Drive on New Device
+• Restore Vault from Drive on New Device (In Case of Device Lost/Stolen)